 “Facts and Figures: Economic Empowerment.”
 UN Women, Jul.
 2018, www.unwomen.org/en/what-we-do/economic-empowerment/facts-and-figures. *Because the organization who authored the page (UN Women) is the name as the site name, you can omit the author and begin the citation with the page title. |

-Your instructor may ask for different formatting.
+NOTE: Your instructor may ask for different formatting.
 Follow your instructor’s guidelines for formatting if they differ from what is listed below.

 On the first page of your paper along the left margin write the following in order double-spaced:

 If your quote spans four lines of your paper or fewer, put quotation marks around the quote and then make sure to create your in-text citation.
 If your quote is more than 4 lines of your paper, create a block quotation: end your writing leading up to the quote with a colon and indent the whole quote .5 inches from the left margin to make your quote look like a block of text.
-Go online to the Purdue OWL website to see an example.
+Visit the Purdue OWL website to see an example.

-1 inch margins on top, bottom, left and right
+1 inch margins on top, bottom, left and right.

-Double space your entire paper including the works cited page
+Double space your entire paper including the works cited page.

-Your last name and the page number should go on the top right of every page as a header
+Your last name and the page number should go on the top right of every page as a header.

 Start your works cited on a new page.
 Write the words “Works Cited” at the top of the page, centered.
 Then list your citations alphabetically.
 If a citation takes up more than one line on the page, indent all lines after the first line by .5 inches from the left margin (this is called a hanging indent).